 Of course they have to go and spoil it in the very next clause, by establishing how much different kinds of people count.
 Oh Framers.
-If only had read more fiction, you would recognize this as Original Sin – the stain present from the beginning, poisoning the garden and everything that follows.
+If only had read more fiction, you would recognize this as The Tragic Flaw, aka Original Sin – the stain present from the beginning, poisoning the garden and everything that follows.
 This early devaluing of human life (however progressive it may have seemed at the time) may very well be the our national tragic flaw that causes the whole grand enterprise to fall.

 their respective Numbers, which shall be determined by adding to the whole Number of free Persons, including those bound to Service for a Term of Years, and excluding Indians not taxed, three fifths of all other Persons.

 American People = Free People + Indentured Servants – Natives + 3/5 X Slaves